truenas/documentation/content/Solutions/Optimizations/Networking.md

 ## Performance Testing

-After completing initial network configuration, you should obtain performance benchmarks and verify the configuration suits your use case.
+After completing the initial network configuration, you should obtain performance benchmarks and verify the configuration suits your use case.

 {{< hint type=tip >}}
-Choose benchmark tests that closely resemble your real world workload.
+Choose benchmark tests that closely resemble your real-world workload.
 Synthetic benchmarks may not give a full understanding of the performance characteristics of your system.
 {{< /hint >}}